Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 ## Modify JSON structure

-You can make structural adjustments to JSON by transforming the JSON element tree.
+You can adjust the JSON structure by transforming the JSON element tree.
 The following examples demonstrate common use cases, such as wrapping or unwrapping arrays and omitting specific properties.

 ### Wrap a single object in an array during deserialization

-Some APIs return a single JSON object when there is one item and an array when there are multiple.
+Some APIs return a single JSON object for one item and a JSON array for multiple items.
 To deserialize both cases into a [`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/):

 1. Create a subclass of `JsonTransformingSerializer` and specify a serializer in its constructor.